maboroshin/translation/TranslationPlatform.md

 [Transifex Community Guidelines](https://community.transifex.com/faq#improve)
 > But **remember to criticize ideas, not people**.
 > Please avoid: Ad hominem attacks; Responding to a post’s tone instead of its actual content
-> Don’t harass or grief anyone, impersonate people, or expose their private information.
+> **Don’t harass** or grief anyone, impersonate people, or expose their private information.

 ----
 [Crowdin Terms and Conditions](https://support.crowdin.com/terms/) : 7.1?
->7.1: the Client and any of the Users associated with the Account do not create, transmit, display or make otherwise available any Client Data that violates the terms of these Terms, (in short) or is harmful (in short), offensive, threatening, abusive, harassing, tortuous, defamatory, vulgar, obscene, invasive of another’s privacy, hateful or otherwise unlawful;
+>7.1: the Client and any of the Users associated with the Account do not create, transmit, display or make otherwise available any Client Data that violates the terms of these Terms, (in short) or is harmful (in short), offensive, threatening, abusive, **harassing**, tortuous, defamatory, vulgar, obscene, invasive of another’s privacy, hateful or otherwise unlawful;

 ----
 [Weblate](https://weblate.org/terms/): No code of conduct can be found.

 ----
 [WebTranslateIt](https://webtranslateit.com/tos) (Paidware)
->You may not use the site to harass other users.
+>You may **not use the site to harass** other users.